F. L. Lucas: Personal life

 The society of Virginia and Leonard Woolf, Duncan Grant, Clive and Vanessa Bell, and Lytton Strachey was far from being in the ordinary sense a happy family.
 They were intensely and rudely critical of each other.
 They were the sort of people who would read letters addressed to others.
 They tormented each other with endless love affairs.
 In real crises they could be generous, but in ordinary affairs of life they were anything but kind ...
 Dickinson and Forster were not really Bloomsbury.
 They were soft-hearted and kind.
 Bloomsbury was certainly not that.

 Jones's admiration for George Rylands undermined the marriage by 1927.
 After affairs with Dora Carrington (d.
 1932) and Shelagh Clutton-Brock (d.
 1936), in December 1932 Lucas married the 21-year-old Girton Classics graduate and sculptor Prudence Dalzell Wilkinson (1911–1944).
-His travel writings, accounts of their long walks through landscapes with literary associations, date from the years of his second marriage (1932–1939): From Olympus to the Styx (1934), a book on their 1933 walking tour of Greece (one of five journeys he made to that country); 'Iceland', a travelogue on their 1934 journey to the saga sites, included in the original edition of his The Decline and Fall of the Romantic Ideal (1936); and journal-entries on their visits to Norway, Ireland, Scotland and France.
+His travel writings, accounts of their long walks through landscapes with literary associations, date from the years of his second marriage (1932–1939): From Olympus to the Styx (1934), a book on their 1933 walking tour of Greece (one of five journeys he made to that country); 'Iceland: in practice', a travelogue in The Cornhill on their 1934 journey to the saga sites, included in the original edition of his The Decline and Fall of the Romantic Ideal (1936); and journal-entries on their visits to Norway, Ireland, Scotland and France.
 In these years they were frequent visitors to the home in Saint-Rémy-de-Provence of Marie Mauron, whose Provençal stories Lucas translated.
 From Olympus to the Styx argues for the return of the Elgin Marbles: